Code-Institute-Submissions/dirk-gently/README.md

 - JavaScript can be used to make the form send emails.
 However, this is outside the scope of this project.
-- Whereas the icons for Facebook, Google+ and Twitter link to fan pages on those sites, the LinkedIn icon does not link to anything.
+- Whereas the icons for Facebook, Google+ and Twitter link to fan pages on those sites, the LinkedIn icon does not link to anything, as I found nothing suitable on LinkedIn.

 ## Technologies Used